Olex2/Olex2Manual/Sucrose/03_refining.md

 ## Anisotropic Refinement

 1. So far, we limited the shape in which we can place electron density to a sphere.
-The next stage is to model the atoms as ellipsoids: using *\index{anisotropic displacement parameter}s* , **\index{ADP}** requires 6 parameters to define the volume occupied by the electrons during this *\index{anisotropic refinement}*, rather than the single one that was used to define the sphere during *\index{isotropic refinement}*.
+The next stage is to model the atoms as ellipsoids: using *anisotropic displacement parameters* \index{anisotropic displacement parameter}, **ADP** \index{ADP} requires 6 parameters to define the volume occupied by the electrons during this *anisotropic refinement* \index{anisotropic refinement}, rather than the single one that was used to define the sphere during *isotropic* \index{isotropic refinement}.
 2. Click on the rugby-ball shaped blue icon I_ANIS on `@Toolbox-Work` at the top right.
 Olex2 will then automatically carry out an *anisotropic refinement*.

 	>OLEX2 Atoms will now be displayed more like rugby balls.
 If they appear like pancakes, tetraheders or are comparatively much larger than other atoms in the structure, this must always be investigated.
 Common reasons for odd shaped ellipsoids include incorrect atom assignments, atomic disorder, incorrect space group assignment or poor data quality.

 3. Again, the atoms should be of roughly similar size and shape in similar environments.
 If you have incorrect atom assignments at this stage, Olex2 might display tetraheders instead of the expected ellisoids.
-Such atoms have become *\index{non-positive definite}* and are in reality heavier (i.e. O not C).
+Such atoms have become *non-positive definite* \index{non-positive definite}, *N.P.D* \index{N.P.D} and are in reality heavier (i.e. O not C).
 Very large ellipsoids indicate the atom type should be lighter (i.e. C not O).
 In the illustration: atoms 3 are correctly assigned atom types with similar sized spheres.
 Atom 1 is non-positive definite (atom type is too light) and 2 is a large ellipsoid (atom type is too heavy).

 	![Incorrect Ellipsoids](/images/incorrect_ellipsoids.png)

 ## Add Hydrogen Atoms

-1. The next stage is to \index{add hydrogen atoms} to your structure.
+1. The next stage is to add hydrogen atoms \index{add hydrogen atoms} to your structure.
 In `@Toolbox-Work` click on £Add H£ in the top right hand corner (or type **`CODE hadd`**).
 Olex2 automatically adds hydrogen atoms and includes them in the subsequent refinement.

 	>CRYST The hydrogen atoms are automatically added using a riding model with appropriate AFIX instructions.
 Please refer to section XXX for more details on this.